mauricelam/llama-cpp-python-beam-search/README.md

 # llama-cpp-python-beam-search
+Beam search implementation in llama-cpp-python

+`beam_search.py` and `beam_search_lowlevel.py` perform the same functions, so you would only choose one or the other to use.

+- `beam_search.py` uses the high-level API by llama-cpp-python, but requires using the internal APIs and may therefore be unstable.
-Beam search implementation in llama-cpp-python (but the low-level API implementation is almost one-to-one to llama.cpp API, so it should be fairly easy to port to C++ if needed)
+- `beam_search_lowlevel.py` uses the low-level API, which is almost one-to-one to the llama.cpp API.
+It does not use any internal APIs and should be more stable.
+This code should be easy to port to C++ as well.

 ## Usage